pletzer/firstStepsInViz/README.md

 ### What is a pipeline?

 Visualizations are made of elements which are assembled into a pipeline, essentially a workflow.
-Typically, a pipeline will involve reading data, applying filters, creating actors and render the actors in a scene.
+Typically, a pipeline will involve reading data, applying filters, creating actors and rendering the actors in a scene.
 Filters extract information from the data; e.g. a contour filter might extract the surface for which a field satisfy a constraint.
 Actors are objects that be rendered; triangles, lines, points, etc. At the end of the day every actor is made of collections of triangles, lines and